Definition of Manufacturing Overhead

 Note: Expenses that are outside of the manufacturing facilities, such as selling, general and administrative expenses, are not product costs and are not inventoriable.
 They are reported as expenses on the income statement in the accounting period in which they occur.

 Some examples of manufacturing overhead costs include the following:

 - depreciation, rent and property taxes on the manufacturing facilities

 - managers and supervisors in the manufacturing facilities

 - repairs and maintenance employees in the manufacturing facilities

 - electricity and gas used in the manufacturing facilities

 Because manufacturing overhead is an indirect cost, accountants are faced with the task of assigning or allocating overhead costs to each of the units produced.
 This is a challenging task because there may be no direct relationship.
-(For example, the property tax on the factory building is based on its assessed value and not on the number of units produced.
-Yet the property tax must be assigned to the units manufactured.)
+For example, the property taxes and insurance on the manufacturing buildings are based on the assets' value and not on the number of units manufactured.
+Yet these and other indirect costs must be allocated to the units manufactured.